travahntityson/autonist/docs/SSP_AutoNIST_Core_v1.0.md

 - Mermaid diagrams show correctly in GitHub’s diagram viewer.
 - No mixed indentation or nested fences that break rendering.

-Would you like me to apply this same documentation-grade formatting to **Appendices A through F**, so your entire SSP has one consistent GitHub-ready layout?

 Appendix D – Data Flow Diagrams and System Boundary Description D.1 System Boundary Diagram graph TD